 Bear boxes are not at many shelters on the Long Trail (see the list here), and depending on how many people are camped there, it’s possible they can fill up, so you need to have a personal food storage backup plan even at those sites.
 To clarify, it’s okay for your food to be in your pack while you are hiking with it or using it.
 But for overnight storage, and leaving your things unattended, you need to follow the storage regulations above.

-The Long Trail is on Green Mountain National Forest most of its way from Massachusetts to Appalachian Gap, although GMC recommends taking these precautions anywhere in Vermont.
+The Long Trail is on Green Mountain National Forest most of its way from Massachusetts to Appalachian Gap, although GMC recommends taking these precautions everywhere in Vermont.
 Finding an appropriate tree along the Long Trail to hang food within the USFS regulation can be difficult, especially as you get into higher elevations.
 (And please note that hanging food inside a shelter is not an acceptable option.)
 A bear canister can be a great option to keep yourself and your food safe from bears.

 Types of Bear Resistant Food Storage